flatironinstitute/CaImAn/README.md

     conda activate caiman  # activate virtual environment

 ### Step 2: Download code samples and data sets
 Create a working directory with code samples and related data in a folder called `caiman_data`.
-While still in the caiman virtual environment created in the previous step:
+Run the following command from the caiman virtual environment created in the previous step:

     caimanmanager install

 ### Step 3: Try out a demo notebook
 Step 2 created a `caiman_data` folder in your home directory.
-Here, we `cd` to the demo notebooks folder, and open a Jupyter notebook:
+Here, we `cd` to its demo notebooks folder, and open a Jupyter notebook:

     cd <your home>/caiman_data/demos/notebooks
     jupyter notebook